python-cachier/cachier/README.rst

 Working with unhashable arguments
 ---------------------------------

-As mentioned above, The positional and keyword arguments to the wrapped function must be hashable (i.e. Python's immutable built-in objects, not mutable containers).
+As mentioned above, the positional and keyword arguments to the wrapped function must be hashable (i.e. Python's immutable built-in objects, not mutable containers).
 To get around this limitation the ``hash_params`` parameter of the ``cachier`` decorator can be provided with a callable that gets the args and kwargs from the decorated function and returns a hash key for them.

 .. code-block:: python